 Does the lifting device/equipment have a current inspection certification?

 Has the pre-lift hazard analysis or equivalent risk analysis been completed?
 Is proof available?

 Lift Planning and Execution physical interaction between personnel and equipment and objects with the potential to fall within the lift operational area.

 During lifting operation the lift operational area needs to be controlled to ensure that personnel and equipment are physically separated such that the risk of falling objects contacting a person is eliminated.

 Select 2 lift operations and verify the controls include:

-Barricaded drop zones at a minimum of 2 metres beyond the extremity of the load/drop zone when the lift exceeds 1.8 metres?
+Are the barricaded drop zones located at least 2 meters beyond the end of the load/drop zone when the elevator exceeds 1.8 meters?

-Taglines are used to ensure no personnel enter the drop zone?
+Are markers used to ensure that no one enters the drop zone?

-Include all information required to determine that the load is properly rigged and that appropriate rigging gear is selected.
-Include, as applicable, sling angles, eye bolt orientation, padding points, center of gravity, type of sling hitch, and any other pertinent information.
+Include all information necessary to determine if the load is properly rigged and if the appropriate rigging equipment has been selected.
+Include, as applicable, sling angle, type of sling attachment, eyebolt orientation, pad points, center of gravity, and any other pertinent information.

 Please note that this checklist template is a hypothetical example and provides only standard information.
 The template does not aim to replace, among other things, workplace, health and safety advice, medical advice, diagnosis or treatment, or any other applicable law.
 You should seek your professional advice to determine whether the use of such a checklist is appropriate in your workplace or jurisdiction.